scuzzydude/asimov/asimov.md

 The Charter shall be defined by and ratified by the stakers of the private staking period, and the ratified body of the charter shall be the first content entry on scoot-chain(0).
 Implementation and governance amendments shall be composed and ratified (using the protocol for referendums, if necessary) by all holders of asimov (staking and early seeding/development holders) before actual trading begins.

 The Foundation's method of governance shall be described and agreed to in the charter.
-The scope of The Foundation must be very limited.

 The Foundation's scope is limited to the appreciation of Human Genius.
 The Foundation is charged with implementing a metric protocol so that it can measure appreciation.
 I've described an implementation of that in asimov and scoot.
 The specifics of the implementation should go in amendments to the charter.
 The implementation of the system of metrics and the management of responsibility may change, but the goals should be timeless.